UNIJackS/networkmonitor/README.md

 - File Name Example: ip=8.8.8.8_type=CAME_ONLINE_dateOccurred=29_10_2024_14_48_01.txt

 Windows does not allow for verticle lines "|" in names so they are replaced with underscores "\_".
 Navigating files with spaces in the name through a CLI is a pain so the spaces " " in the date are also replaced with underscores "\_".

+## Notes
+A useful command I found to install an on-screen keyboard for rasberry pi os is.
+- sudo apt install matchbox-keyboard